Shamal George: Colchester United

-On 28 August 2020, George signed for League Two club Colchester United on a two year deal.
+On 28 August 2020, George signed for League Two club Colchester United on a two-year deal.
 He made his Colchester debut in their 2–0 EFL Trophy defeat to Portsmouth on 8 September.
 He made his league debut for the club as a substitute for Dean Gerken in Colchester's 1–0 home defeat to Scunthorpe United on 29 January 2021.
 On 3 May 2022, George was named the Colchester United Player of the Year for the 2021–22 season, also winning the CUSA Player of the Year Award.
 The club exercised a contract extension for George in May 2022.

 Livingston

 On 23 July 2022, George signed for Scottish Premiership side Livingston for an undisclosed fee, and was introduced to Livingston fans ahead of their Scottish League Cup match against Kelty Hearts the same day.

+Wycombe Wanderers

+On 30 August 2024, George signed for EFL League One club Wycombe Wanderers after a release clause was met.

+St. Mirren

+On 24 July 2025, George joined Scottish Premiership club St Mirren on a season-long loan deal.

+Personal life

+In March 2019, George and his brother were attacked outside a bar in Liverpool.
+The attacker fled the country, before being sentenced to 18 months in prison in April 2024.